silver-47/simon-game/README.md

 A Simon Game with Default Rules...

 # Description
-This is the Second Version of the Website.
+This is the Third & Final Version of the Website.
 It is made with EJS as Front-End & Express.js + Node.js as Back-End & MongoDB Atlas is used as Database.